tonyjzhou/agent-eth/README.md

 # Agent-ETH: AI Agent for Ethereum Blockchain

 An AI-powered agent system that allows users to interact with Ethereum blockchain using natural language commands.
-Features a CLI client with Anthropic Claude integration and an HTTP server exposing Ethereum tools.
+Features a CLI client with Anthropic Claude integration and an MCP server exposing Ethereum tools.

 ## Architecture

 ```
-             ┌─────────────────┐   JSON/HTTP API   ┌──────────────────┐
+             ┌─────────────────┐   MCP over stdio   ┌──────────────────┐
-             │   CLI Client    │◄──────────────────►│   HTTP Server    │
+             │   CLI Client    │◄──────────────────►│   MCP Server     │
              │                 │                    │                  │
              ├─────────────────┤                    ├──────────────────┤
 User   ◄───► │ • Interactive   │                    │ • Balance Tool   │